Roll Your Own Hyperconverged Solution

 (1) 480 GB Crucial M5 SATA SSD: Another carryover from prior systems.
 The SSD is attached to one of the four onboard SATA ports provided by the B350 chipset and simply holds the hypervisor + the boot image for FreeNAS.

 Although performance exceeded expectations with this setup, the noise factor remained an outstanding issue.
-While the chassis and associated drive bays were slightly more quiet than a 2U SuperMicro server chassis, continuous operation close to living quarters may produce enough fan noise to make this type of setup a non-starter for home lab environments.
+While the chassis and associated drive bays were slightly more quiet than a 2U SuperMicro server chassis, continuous operation close to living quarters will produce enough fan noise to make this type of setup a non-starter for home lab environments.
 This noise, when combined with the SMB bug that was introduced in FreeNAS 11.1 U3, resulted in revisiting the prior deployment model for operations.